MNabegh/mlbd-project/README.md

 - Cluster the songs by lyrics for topics or emotions (e.g spectral clustering, topic modeling implementations)
 - Identify clusters of user doing time series analysis

+## ??How to??
+- 'scrape_spotify_info.py': Contains the code that uses the Spotify API to extract the audio features from the Spotify database.
+- 'Genres_map.ipynb': The creation of the genres map is done in this notebook.
+It illustrates how we build the graph and construct the embeddings we will use for the recommender system.

 ## Methods